Shogun-Sun/Pole_Chudes/README.md

-# "Wheel of Fortune"" Game
+# "Wheel of Fortune" Game

 This is a simple "Wheel of Fortune" game written in Java using JavaFX.
 In the game, players spin the wheel to earn points by guessing letters and words.